Lisbon’s Tram 28E

 If you’re traveling with children in Lisbon, you should also avoid bringing a stroller on the old trams.
 It just won’t fit.
 However, a small collapsible travel buggy shouldn’t be a problem.

-Watch your valuables
+Watch your Valuables

 Where many tourists gather, pickpockets are never far.
 There are many signs in the trams warning passengers.
 So, be especially careful with your valuables in these places.

-Trams in Lisbon: Which lines are worth it?
+Trams in Lisbon: Which Lines are Worth it?

 Line 12E has identical wagons and partially runs the same route as the 28E.
 It operates in a circular fashion and takes about 20 minutes in total.
 The end station, just like with the 28E, is Martim Moniz.